Fire Ravages One Multi-Family Home, Damages Another In Passaic

 The blaze began in the basement, then ran up the walls and blew through the roof of one Harrison Street home shortly after 5 p.m.

-An estimated 80 or so firefighters from Passaic and Bergen counties flocked to the scene.
+An estimated 80 or so firefighters from Passaic and Bergen counties flocked to the scene as the blaze continued to burn past 7:30 p.m.

 No serious injuries were immediately reported.